Summary

 The next morning, Mrs. Clay offers to leave Bath, now that Anne has come, but Sir Walter and Elizabeth will not hear of it.
 This reignites worries in Anne that her father may become romantically attached to Mrs. Clay.
 She notices that her sister, Elizabeth, does not worry at all about this possibility.
 Lady Russell, with all her propriety, is vexed that Mrs. Clay should receive any precedence over Anne at Camden Place.

-Lady Russell is quite charmed by Mr. Elliot, and thinks him all that he should be: sensible, moderate, pleasant, and correct in her opinions.
+Lady Russell is quite charmed by Mr. Elliot and thinks that he is all that he should be: sensible, moderate, pleasant, and correct in her opinions.
 She has no suspicions as to his motives for reuniting with his family.
-Anne recognizes that she may at times disagree with Lady Russell; it is her belief that Mr. Elliot is paying them attention because he means to court Elizabeth.
+Anne recognizes that she may at times disagree with Lady Russell.
+It is her belief that Mr. Elliot is paying attention to them because he means to court Elizabeth.